wrobelda/tt-rss-docker-compose/README.md

 See ``docker-compose`` documentation for more information and available options.

-#### Default login credentials
+#### Login credentials

-Username: `admin`, password: `password`
+You can set both internal 'admin' user password or, alternatively, create a separate user with necessary permissions on first launch through the environment, see `.env-dist` for more information.

 ### Updating

 You will need to pull a fresh image from Docker Hub to update tt-rss source code.
 Working copy will be synchronized on startup.

 [Ouroboros](https://hub.docker.com/r/pyouroboros/ouroboros) or [Watchtower](https://hub.docker.com/r/containrrr/watchtower) easily automates this process.

 If database needs to be updated, tt-rss will prompt you to do so on next page refresh.
 Normally this happens automatically on container startup.

 #### Updating container scripts